Connect with others who understand.

 Tips for Managing Itching and Bruising With Lupus

-On MyLupusTeam, members discussing skin symptoms have reached out for advice in dealing with unexplained itching and bruising.
+On MyLupusTeam, members discussing skin symptoms have reached out for advice in dealing with unexplained itching and lupus bruising.

 One member wrote, “I go through periods of random intense itching and bruising.
 Sometimes they coincide, and sometimes they do not.
 I know blood thinners and prednisone can make you bruise.
 However, I am currently only on baby aspirin and no prednisone.
 I get bruises without bumping into anything or getting injured.
 Bruises will also form after intense itching.
 I am careful not to claw myself during the itching but do catch myself rubbing the area.
 Any input is welcome.”